Mandrew0822/ltorah/README.md

 ## Features

-- ltorah has a "bookmark" feature that allows you to ave your spot
+- ltorah has a "bookmark" feature that allows you to save your spot
 - Its extremely lightweight and simple to learn
 - Since the source code consists of a single bash file its easily customizable